Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/index.rst

 * :doc:`Experiment annotations <experiments>`
 * :doc:`Remote content uptake <uptake>`
 * :doc:`WebExtension API <webextension-api>` can be used in privileged webextensions
-* :doc:`Origin Telemetry <origin>` Experimental prototype.
-For use by Content Blocking only for now.
 * :doc:`User Interactions <user-interactions>` allow annotating hang report pings with information on what the user was interacting with at the time

 .. toctree::